jundalisay/sp/content/en/research/berkeley/commonplace/part-02.md

 E. Impossible anything besides that wch thinks and is thought on should exist58.

-That wch is visible cannot be made up of invisible things.
+That which is visible cannot be made up of invisible things.

 M.S. is that wherein there are not contain'd distinguishable sensible parts.
 Now how can that wch hath not sensible parts be divided into sensible parts?
 If you say it may be divided into insensible parts, I say these are nothings.